Why structured block play is a good bet for cognitive development

 But performance isn’t merely a question of age.
 It also depends on experience.

-array of evidence indicates that such spatial skills can be improved through play.
+An array of evidence indicates that such opens in a new windowspatial skills can be improved through play.

 For instance, in observational studies, kids who spend more free time playing with puzzles or building blocks score higher on tests of spatial ability (Jirout and Newcombe 2015; Levine et al 2012).